xiaowen-han/xiaowen-han.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Sociology, University of Minnesota, 2026 (Expected)
+  * Ph.D.
+Minor in Population Studies
   * M.A. in Sociology, 2022
-* M.S. in Biostatistics, University of Minnesota, 2025 (Expected)
+* M.S. in Biostatistics, University of Minnesota, 2025
 * M.A. in English Language and Literature (American Studies), Beijing Foreign Studies University, 2019
 * B.A. in English Language and Literature, Xi'an Jiaotong University, 2016